shanest/scale-free-protest/README.md

 Basic usage:

 ```
-python simulations.py --exp {file}.yml --num_procs 1 --out_dir OUTPUT_DIR
+python simulations.py --exp {config} --num_procs 1 --out_dir OUTPUT_DIR
 ```

 The experiments from the paper can be found as specified in YAML files in the `exps` directory.
+The argument should be the root of the file (e.g. `exp1-1`).

 ## Analysis scripts